Everything you need to know about personalized video marketing

 Deciding on the personalized video tool

-Last but not least, it’s time to conceptualize and create a video template you can then personalize on a larger scale.
+Last but not least, it’s time to conceptualize your video, create a template and connect your data.
 More on that in the following segment.

 Many marketers believe that personalized video production is too complex or overly technical.
 That’s really not the case.
-I believe that automated creativity should be made accessible to everyone, which is one of the reasons why I founded Plainly in the first place.
+I believe that personalized videos should be made accessible to everyone, which is one of the reasons why I founded Plainly in the first place.

-Here are the steps of creating an engaging personalized marketing video:
+Here are the steps for creating an engaging personalized video marketing campaign:

-Some of these steps might seem confusing to you if you haven’t created videos before.
+Some of these steps might seem confusing to you if you haven’t done personalized videos before.
 But I swear, it’s so beautifully simple.
 Read the personalized video production article for a beginner-friendly step-by-step guide.
 It has pictures too!

 Ready to launch your first personalized video marketing campaign?
 Give Plainly a try.

-I founded Plainly with the goal of automating as much video as possible in order to enable grand-scale personalization and also allow anybody (regardless of their skill level) to create personalized video marketing campaigns.
+I founded Plainly with the goal of making personalized video creation easy and accessible to both marketers who don’t have much coding experience and hands-on founders who are passionate about their product and don’t mind wearing multiple hats.
 I am a firm believer in no-code solutions because I’ve seen just how much it can be done with them.